elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-stremio-jackett.md

 ---
-title: ElfHosted Stremio Jackett Addon (torrentio alternative) from $0.15/day
+title: ElfHosted Stremio Jackett Addon (torrentio alternative)
 description: This guide describes how stream from Real-Debrid using your own Elf-Hosted torrentio alternative, Stremio-Jackett
 ---
 # How to use ElfHosted Stremio Jackett Addon (torrentio alternative)